- Unix / Linux for Beginners

 Signals are software interrupts sent to a program to indicate that an important event has occurred.
 The events can vary from user requests to illegal memory access errors.
 Some signals, such as the interrupt signal, indicate that a user has asked the program to do something that is not in the usual flow of control.

-The following are some of the more common signals you might encounter and want to use in your programs:
+The following table lists out common signals you might encounter and want to use in your programs −

 |Signal Name||Signal Number||Description|